Denver International Airport: Art and aesthetics

 In March 2019, the airport unveiled an animated, talking gargoyle in the middle of one of the concourses.
 The gargoyle interacted with passengers and joked about the supposed conspiracies connected to the airport.

 Blue Mustang, by El Paso-born artist Luis Jiménez, was one of the earliest public art commissions for Denver International Airport in 1993.
 The 32 ft sculpture is a bright blue cast-fiberglass sculpture of a horse with glowing red eyes located between the inbound and outbound lanes of Peña Boulevard.
 Jiménez was killed in 2006 at age 65 while creating the sculpture when a part of it fell on him and severed an artery in his leg.
 At the time of his death, Jiménez had completed painting the head of the mustang.
 Blue Mustang was completed by others, and unveiled at the airport on February 11, 2008.
 The statue has been the subject of considerable controversy, and has acquired the nickname Blucifer for its demonic appearance.
-The sculpture has been defended and disparaged by many people.

 Ground transportation

-The Regional Transportation District (RTD) operates the A Line rail service between DIA and Denver Union Station in downtown Denver, making the 37 minute trip about every 15 minutes.
-RTD also operates an airport express bus service called skyRide between Arapahoe County or Boulder and DIA.
+The Regional Transportation District (RTD) operates the A Line rail service between DEN and Denver Union Station in downtown Denver, making the 37 minute trip about every 15 minutes.
+RTD also operates an airport express bus service called skyRide between Arapahoe County or Boulder and DEN.
 There is also hourly service to Thornton on RTD route 104L, a limited stop bus.
 The airport is also served by two commuter routes with just a few runs per day: RTD route 145X to Brighton and 169L to Aurora.

 Scheduled bus service is also available to points such as Fort Collins, and van services stretch into Nebraska, Wyoming, and Colorado summer and ski resort areas.
 Amtrak offers a Fly-Rail plan for ticketing with United Airlines for trips into scenic areas in the Western U.S. via a Denver stopover.

-The airport is connected to the I-70 and Denver via the Peña Boulevard freeway.
+The airport is connected to I-70 and Denver via the Peña Boulevard freeway.
 A number of car rental companies are located at the airport, providing courtesy shuttle services from Jeppesen Terminal Level 5, Island 4, to their parking areas.

+The airport claims that it is completely accessible to bicycling travelers.
+The city of Denver's designated bike route consists of the non-separated shoulders of the 65-mph Peña Boulevard freeway, a route which Denver's former bicycle planner James Mackay has called "a facade, an appearance, a deceit, a contrivance."
+The airport suggests that cyclists who prefer a less-traveled route may use 56th Avenue to Valleyhead Road, a rural 55-mph highway with no shoulder.